AdobeDocs/experience-manager-brand-portal.fr-FR/help/using/brand-portal-download-assets.md

 source-git-commit: fab0855e8d30e7b6ddf9b4ae5b2ce1fb627c81ce
 workflow-type: tm+mt
 source-wordcount: '1935'
-ht-degree: 36%
+ht-degree: 82%

 ---

-# Téléchargement de fichiers à partir du portail de marque {#download-assets-from-bp}
+# Téléchargement de ressources depuis Brand Portal {#download-assets-from-bp}

 <!-- Before update in Download experience - 26th Aug 2020 comment by Vishabh.
  All users can simultaneously download multiple assets and folders accessible to them from Brand Portal.
 This way, approved brand assets can be securely distributed for offline use.
 Read on to know how to download approved assets from Brand Portal, and what to expect from the [download performance](../using/brand-portal-download-assets.md#main-pars-header).